Table of contents

-The easiest method of checking if you have a clear rules on quality control is 0/1 possibility of establishing who was responsible for the mistake: an employee or quality rules failed, each time the job botched was spotted.
+The easiest method of checking if you have clear rules on quality control is a 0/1 possibility of establishing who was responsible for the mistake: an employee or quality rules failed, each time the job botched was spotted.

 - AUTOMATION – with each job botched (and they always will happen) there is something you can fix, to avoid it happening again;

-- TIME SAVING – you can introduce new employees much faster;
+- TIME-SAVING – you can introduce new employees much faster;